tripwithscience/offrey/README.md

-this is a simple password generator
+this is a simple password generator.
 usage: ./generat0r.py